 Arguably, all of today's ills have economic roots.
 Thatcherism led to the loss of public confidence in government policies.
 The 2008 event provoked deep(er) austerity cuts.
 Thatcherism's Eurosceptic agenda, the ultimate demonstration of Mr Bragg's assertion, led to Brexit.

 The Coronavirus pandemic dealt modern Britain its third harsh blow.
 Our society's fractures deepened, our economic troubles became more profound, and our prospects became more dismal.
-However, life in modern Britain is not all bad, as our companion article explains.
+However, life in modern Britain cannot be called all bad, even as we're still living in trying times.

 5.00 (2 rating(s))